 --------------------------------------

-There are no duplicates so we now know that serial and pernum are a compound identifier for this data set.
-The serial variable identifies a household and pernum identifies a person with in that household.
+There are no duplicates so we now know that serial and pernum are a compound identifier for this data set. serial identifies a household and pernum identifies a person with in that household.
 We also know that each observation represents a person, and the people are grouped into households.

-4.4.3 Column Identifiers
+3.4.3 Column Identifiers

 In Stata, columns are identified by variable names.
 Variable names are always unique (Stata won’t allow you to create two variables with the same name) but they often have multiple parts.
 In this data set, some of the variable names are in the form source_variable, like us2000c_sex and us2000c_age.
 It can be very useful to think of such variable names as a compound identifier with two separate parts (e.g. source and variable).
 It’s even possible to convert row identifiers to part of a compound column identifier and vice versa–we’ll learn how later.

-4.4.4 Using Identifiers
+3.4.4 Using Identifiers

 Stata does not give identifiers any special status, so you use them like any other variable.
 If you want to see observation 5, run: